Burnout and Self-Worth in Social Work: Advice for New and Experienced Social Workers

 Never forget—it’s just a job.
 Don’t take things personally.
 At the end of the day, you’re getting paid to do your work, and that’s it.
 I had a coworker who constantly reminded me, “It’s not personal, it’s work.”
 So take constructive criticism, process it, and improve, but don’t tie your self-worth to it.

-Separate your Self-worth from the Job
+Separate Your Self-Worth from Your Job

 I used to be the girl who thought that if I was told I did something wrong, it meant I was a bad person.
 My emotional well-being was directly tied to how well my day went at work.
 If I was doing well, I felt like a good social worker—I knew how to do my job and help others.
-But if I forgot something or messed up, I felt like a horrible person who didn’t deserve to be in my role.
+But if I forgot something or messed up, I felt like a horrible person who didn’t deserve to be in my role

 Trust me when I say you are more than your job.
 I made that mistake, and it took me a good six months of therapy to shift my mindset.
 A bad day at work doesn’t mean I’m a bad social worker.
 There are so many factors at play, some of which are completely out of my control.
 At times, I even had to involve the hospital director to get my patients discharged—definitely do not miss those intense discharge meetings.